rodrigo-ds4/IndieHoyCommunity/README.md

-Got it.
-I'll provide the complete, updated content for you to **replace** in your `README.md` file.
-It includes the architecture diagram, schemas, and all other sections, fully in English.

----

 # IndieHOY Discount System 🎫

 A simple and reliable system for requesting show discounts – deterministic, fast, and ready for production.